 Taxidermy work is approximately $600-plus— and more for a shoulder mount, plus crating and shipping.
 European mounts are $250-plus depending on the species.
 Heads left to be caped, boxed and shipped to you by local taxidermists are your responsibility.
 If you want to take your head home to a local taxidermist, this can also be arranged.
 Heads taken home by commercial airlines require special care.
 Please call your airline in advance to acquaint yourself with current airline requirements.
 In addition, be sure to familiarize yourself with state laws regarding transporting meat and heads, particularly regulations pertaining to chronic wasting disease.

-Meat can be processed in one of two places locally:
+Meat can be processed locally: